Acne Vulgaris Breakouts

 - Oral Antibiotics

 Antibiotics are a mainstay of treatment for inflammatory acne, and work by reducing bacterial load and inflammation.
 Antibiotics have proven to be safe and effective in many studies to treat acne.
-A course of treatment may last at least 4 months.
+A course of treatment may last at least 3 months.
+First line treatment include Doxycycline, however there is an emerging trend of antibiotic resistant acne worldwide.

 - Oral Retinoids